 In November 2017, I pulled our planned 2017/18 season and reexamined it.
 This a year of tsunami-sized cultural change.
 In an era where so many American ideals—media independence, social services, feminism, LGBTQ rights, anti-racism—seem under assault, we wanted to ask the questions, "Are we still who we thought we were?" and "How much do we still value the culture we embraced a year ago?"

-But we have to stay true to ourselves, and that means comedies of reason and compassion.
+This is Theater Wit and that means comedies of reason and compassion.
 Plays that can surprise us into looking from new perspectives rather than agitprop to reinforce our mental biases.
-Our 2017/18 season offers three such vantages: the personal story of how a city became a sanctuary, a comedy of ponies and normalization, and a whirling examination of media culture and sexual politics.
+Our 2017/18 season offers a parade of vantages: a comedy about marriage's subtle exclusions, the personal story of how a city became a sanctuary, a comedy of ponies and normalization, and a whirling examination of media culture and sexual politics.

 - Jeremy Wechsler, Artistic Director